rinon/screeps/README.md

 # ScreepsTSSkeleton

 A Typescript setup for compiling and testing a Screeps bot.
-Uses Jasmine for testing.
+Uses Jest for testing.
 Runs integration tests on a mock server using screeps-server-mockup.
 Compiles down to a single folder of JS files in ES6.